robertorcosta/azure-docs.pt-br/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: Solucionando problemas de dispositivos usando o comando dsregcmd-Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: Usando a saída de dsregcmd para entender o estado dos dispositivos no Azure AD
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices